 Hours: Monday, Tuesday, Thursday, Friday 9:05 a.m. - 5:00 p.m.

 Breastfeeding Support Hotline: 343-4755

 The Aging and Disability Resource Center is a central source of reliable and objective information and assistance regarding long-term care needs for older adults, persons with disabilities and their caregivers living in the Anchorage bowl.
 (907) 343-7770.

 AHD, 2nd Floor.
 Hours: Monday - Friday, 8am - 4:30pm.
 Closed daily from 12:00pm - 1:00pm for lunch.

 Emergency Outreach Services

-Funded by U.S. Department of Housing and Urban Development (HUD), the Emergency Services Project provides services and emergency financial assistance to individuals and families to prevent homelessness.
+Funded by U.S. Department of Housing and Urban Development (HUD), the Emergency Solutions Grant program provides stabilization services and emergency financial assistance to individuals and families to prevent homelessness.

 Community Safety and Development

 Community Safety and Development administers HUD Community Development Block Grant (CDBG) and HOME Investment Partnerships Program (HOME) awards from the federal government, partners with citywide organizations to further affordable housing opportunities for low and moderate-income families, and engages neighborhoods in long-term community development planning.

 The Public Health Emergency Preparedness Program develops, coordinates and executes plans, policies and procedures, for public health disaster response to protect the health of the Anchorage population.
 AHD is prepared to respond to three core public health response missions in the event of a natural, technological, or human caused disaster in the community: mass care, mass casualty, and mass prophylaxis.